Moses went into the mountain many times.

 Much of Deuteronomy sounds like this... with much repetition, warnings,

-re-writing... a re-writing in order to promote a particular interpretation of
+that is a re-writing... a re-writing in order to promote a particular

 Was Moses really the author of such a piece of writing...?